flyingmachine/brave-clojure-web/content/java.md

 probably want to perform IO at some point during your programming career, let's start wrapping our mind tentacles around it.

-Input/output involves *resources*, be they files, sockets, buffers, or whatever.
+Input/output involves resources, be they files, sockets, buffers, or whatever.
 Java has separate classes for reading a resource's contents, writings its contents, and for interacting with the resource's properties.